MaqboolSaiyed/WebResearchAgent/ReadME.md

 ## **🌐 Live Demo**

-Try out the Web Research Agent at: [https://webresearchagent.onrender.com/](https://webresearchagent.onrender.com/)
+Try out the Web Research Agent at: [https://webresearchagent.onrender.com/](https://webresearchagent.onrender.com/) or on our Vercel deployment (faster performance).

-Note: The application is deployed on Render's free tier with limited resources (0.1 CPU, 512MB RAM), so response times may vary based on query complexity.
+Note: The application is deployed on both Render's free tier (0.1 CPU, 512MB RAM) and Vercel (0.6 CPU, 1026MB RAM).
+The Vercel deployment offers significantly better performance with a 60-second timeout compared to Render's 10-second timeout.

 ## **✨ Features**